swiftmade/lhv-connect/README.md

 ### Acknowledgements

-Based on original package by Mihkel Allorg released under MIT license. https://github.com/mihkelallorg/lhv-connect/blob/master/LICENSE
+This is a fork of Mihkel Allorg's package released under MIT license. https://github.com/mihkelallorg/lhv-connect/blob/master/LICENSE

+See CHANGELOG.md for changes.